International Summer Course

 15th – 21st June 2026

-Come for a week of sightseeing, dancing and socialising in the beauty of Scotland.
+Come for a week of sightseeing, dancing and socialising in the beauty of Scotland and discover the places where the national poet of Scotland, Robert Burns was inspired.

 Reimagine the historical world of medieval King Robert the Bruce.
 Dance the dances of Renaissance Scottish courtiers from the time of Mary Queen of Scots.
 Waltz together in nineteenth century social dancing in the beautifully renovated Town Hall of the Royal Burgh of Sanquhar.